-This Public Spectator Safety Procedures - Off Road document (the Document) sets out the requirements of organisers of Off Road Events in relation to the public at their events.
+This document sets out the requirements of organisers of Rally / Road Events in relation to members of the public at their events.

-If the sport of Off Road is to continue to have the public attend events, be they bona fide invited public (by selling/issuing tickets, spectator guides, advertising in magazines, newspapers, web sites or television) or "friends of the sport" (service crews, friends of the Competitor) then the sport has a responsibility to ensure steps are taken to provide for the safety of the public as much as possible.
+If the sport of rallying is to continue to have members of the public attend events, be they bona fide invited public (by selling/issuing tickets, spectator guides, advertising in magazines, newspapers, web sites or television) or "friends of the sport" (service crews, friends of the Competitor) then the sport has a responsibility to ensure steps are taken to provide for the safety of the public as much as possible.

-The Document sets out minimum conditions which must be adhered to by organisers of all Off Road Events which are conducted under a Motorsport Australia' Organising Permit.
+This "Public Safety and Control Procedures" document sets out minimum conditions which must be adhered to by organisers of all Rally / Road Events which are conducted under a Motorsport Australia permit.

-It should be noted that any person attending an Off Road Event with the express purpose to view the Event, or a portion thereof is considered to be part of the "public".
+It should be noted that any person attending a Rally with the express purpose to view the Event or a portion thereof is considered to be part of the "public".

 This applies to service crews and other interested parties whilst they are not actually performing some other function.
-The requirements that apply to the public also apply to all other Event attendees whilst they are viewing the Event.
+The requirements that apply to the public also apply to others whilst they are viewing the Event.